siondawson/milestone-project-3/readme.md

 ### As a frequent user, I want:

     1. For other users not to be able to edit or delete my events.
+    2. To add new events
+    3. To edit my events
+    4. To see what new events have been added by other users.

 # Structure